thierrymoudiki/thierrymoudiki.github.io/_posts/2025-06-01-permutations-features-importance.md

     100  122k  100  2751  100  119k   1130  50421  0:00:02  0:00:02 --:--:-- 51557

 Note that you can use [https://curlconverter.com/](https://curlconverter.com/) to translate the following request in your favorite programming language.
+This is a  _slow_ request, for generally-accepted APIs standards.

 ```python
 !curl -X POST \